alreich/procreate/README.md

 # procreate

-Info about the iOS art app, Procreate:
+Info about the iOS art app, Procreate.

-* Occasionally a tutorial will mention a brush, but not say which brush set it can be found in.
+Occasionally a tutorial will mention a brush, but not say which brush set it can be found in.
 To avoid having to look through every set to find it, I created an alphabetical list of brush names and set(s) where they can be found.
 There are very likely errors here, so if you find any, let me know.

+Click on "Procreate_default_brushes.txt", above, to see the list.